exanauts/VecchiaMLE.jl/README.md

 uni_error = VecchiaMLE.Uni_Error(True_Covariance, Approximate_Cholesky_Factor)
 kl_error = VecchiaMLE.KLDivergence(True_Covariance, Approximate_Cholesky_Factor)
 ```
-Note the KL-Divergence error is very computationally heavy, thus takes a long time for large `n` values!
+Note the KL-Divergence error is computationally heavy, thus takes a long time for large `n` values!
 Also, we assue mean-zero distributions.

 ## Contribution
 Although the bulk of the project has been written, there are sure to be problems that arise from errors in logic.
 As such, please feel free to open an issue;